K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 All jobs should be provided with a method of starting and stopping.
 Therefore, control scripts are written and MONIT files are written to monitor the jobs (processes) that are executed.

 ###### <a name="37"/>3.4.2.1. templates
-The template file that drives and stops the installed package and configures the associated settings file.
+The template file drives and stops the installed package and configures the associated settings file.

 ◎ control script explanation : *.erb file
 1	It includes a start and a stop command.